Grids Often Outperform Implicit Neural Representations at Compressing Dense Signals: Introduction

 Modern signal representations rely on four main strategies, each with unique advantages and limitations.
 Interpolated grid-based representations \cite{fridovich2022plenoxels, comby2024mri, fessler2007nufft, momeni2024voxel} are fundamentally continuous, enjoy well-behaved gradients for fast optimization, and inherit classical representation guarantees rooted in sampling theory \cite{bracewell1966fourier}.
 However, they suffer the curse of dimensionality: for fixed resolution, model size grows exponentially with dimension.
 In contrast, truly discrete representations such as point clouds and surface meshes \cite{kerbl20233d, schonberger2016structure, song2024gvkf, yang2024triplet} can use fewer parameters to represent a sparse signal, but often lack useful gradients and require heuristic discrete optimization strategies that are sensitive to initialization.
 INRs model continuous signals using neural networks to map input coordinates to output signal values \cite{essakine2024standimplicitneuralrepresentations, sitzmann2020implicit, tancik2020fourier, saragadam2023wire,lindell2021bacon,DBLP:journals/corr/abs-2104-09125}.
 They can provide plausible and stable reconstructions even with very limited model size, but suffer slow optimization and poorly understood resolution and scaling behavior.
 Hybrid approaches merge the strengths of both grids and neural networks \cite{liu2020neural, chen2022tensorftensorialradiancefields, sun2022direct, muller2022instant, fridovichkeil2023kplanesexplicitradiancefields, cao2023hexplanefastrepresentationdynamic, reiser2023merf, sivgin2024geometricalgebraplanesconvex} by learning grid-based features alongside a lightweight neural network decoder, but questions remain regarding their representation capacity and implicit biases.

 We compare these representation methods under a comprehensive suite of conditions, including both synthetic signals (e.g., bandlimited noise, fractal structures) and real-world data (e.g., natural images, CT scans).
 We consider tasks including overfitting images/volumes, denoising, super-resolution, and tomography.
 Our contributions are threefold: \begin{enumerate} \item We quantify the capacity of state-of-the-art INRs and hybrid models by evaluating their performance stratified by signal bandwidth, signal type, and model size.
-For our 2D Bandlimited signal class (see \Cref{fig:synthetic_signals}), we observe that most models exhibit a power law relationship between model size and bandwidth. \item We identify diverse scenarios, including overfitting 2D and 3D Bandlimited signals and solving inverse problems with both synthetic and real signals, in which \emph{simple uniform grids with interpolation offer pareto-optimal memory, speed, and reconstruction quality}. \item We identify specific scenarios where INRs and hybrid models can outperform grid-based representations, namely \emph{signals with underlying lower-dimensional structure}, such as shape occupancy masks. \end{enumerate}
+For our 2D Bandlimited signal class (see \Cref{fig:synthetic_signals}), we observe that most models exhibit an approximate power law relationship between model size and bandwidth. \item We identify diverse scenarios, including overfitting 2D and 3D Bandlimited signals and solving inverse problems with both synthetic and real signals, in which \emph{simple uniform grids with interpolation offer competitive memory, speed, and reconstruction quality} relative to INRs and hybrid models. \item We identify specific scenarios where INRs and hybrid models can outperform grid-based representations, namely \emph{signals with underlying lower-dimensional structure}, such as shape occupancy masks. \end{enumerate}